lwmqn/shepherd/README.md

     When there is a Client Device leaving the network, qserver will fire an `'ind'` event along with this type of indication.

     * msg.type: `'devLeaving'`
-    * msg.qnode: `'foo_clientId'`, the clientId of which Device is leaving
+    * msg.qnode: `'foo_clientId'`, the clientId of which qnode is leaving
-    * msg.data: `9e:65:f9:0b:24:b8`, the mac address of which qnode is going to leave.
+    * msg.data: `9e:65:f9:0b:24:b8`, the mac address of which qnode is leaving.

 <br />